Josh-Beck/Portfolio-Website-Template/README.md

 ![Screenshot of Bio](/open_source/resources/bio_screenshot.png)

+## Other Necessary Changes

+There are some metadata changes which may be necesary for this site to work properly.
+This section will cover the small modifications you should make to the other files which support this site.

+### Path Prefix

+In the [Gatsby Config](/gatsby-config.js) file, change the `pathPrefix` argument to the path of your site.
+Likely, the path prefix will just be a `/`.

 ## Hosting and Deploying

 In order to get your website out into the internet, you'll need two processes. *Deploying* is the process by which you take your code, package it in a way that a web server can understand, and "deploy" it out onto the internet. *Hosting* is the method/company/type of server you use to have your website sit on the internet.
 How to do each is discussed below.